IsAvaible/arcanum/README.md

     - If your IDE integrates a Git client, authorize it to be able to push and pull changes from the repository.

 4. **Set Up Environment Variables for a Subproject**
-    - Duplicate the `.env.development.example` file in the respective directory and rename it to `.env.development`.
+    - Duplicate the `.env.**.example` file in the respective directory and rename it to `.env.**`.
-    - Update the `.env.development` file with any required environment-specific variables (such as API URLs, keys, etc.).
+    - Update the `.env.**` file with any required environment-specific variables (such as API URLs, keys, etc.).
-   > Note: Ensure you don’t commit any sensitive information to version control by adding `.env.development` to your `.gitignore` file if it’s not already there.
+   > Note: Ensure you don’t commit any sensitive information to version control by adding `.env.**` to your `.gitignore` file if it’s not already there.

 #### Setting up docker
 1. Install Docker from the Docker Website